cair/GraphTsetlinMachine/README.md

 )
 ```
 You initialize the class as follows:
 - *Number of Graphs.* The first number sets how many graphs you are going to create.
-Here, we will create _10,000_ graphs.
+Here, you create _10,000_ graphs.

 - *Symbols.* Next, you find the symbols 'A' and 'B'.
 You use these symbols to assign properties to the nodes of each graph.
 You can define as many symbols as you like.
-For the XOR problem, we only need two.
+For the XOR problem, you only need two.

 - *Vector Symbolic Representation (Hypervectors).* You also decide how large hypervectors you would like to use to store the symbols.
 Larger hypervectors room more symbols.
-Since you only have two symbols, set the size to 32.
+Since you only have two symbols, set the size to _32_.
 Finally, you decide how many bits to use for representing each symbol.
-You can use 2 bits here.
+Use _2_ bits for this tutorial.
 The hypervector can then represent up to _32*31/2 = 496_ unique symbols.
 The generation and compilation of hypervectors happen automatically during initialization of your _Graphs_ object,  using [sparse distributed codes](https://ieeexplore.ieee.org/document/917565).

 ### Clause-Driven Message Passing